 Being a small city, Grangeville does not have a public transit system used by locals to get to and from work.

-In terms of college education, Grangeville is nearly on par with the US average for all cities of 21.84%: 17.88% of adults 25 and older in Grangeville have a bachelor's degree or advanced degree.
+The education level of Grangeville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.88% of adults 25 and older in Grangeville have a college degree.

 Grangeville is a somewhat ethnically-diverse city.
 The people who call Grangeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grangeville residents report their race to be White, followed by Native American.
 Important ancestries of people in Grangeville include German, Irish, English, Finnish, and Norwegian.